 by Dr. Will Cole

-The chronic stress of an unhealthy relationship can cause a long-term activation of our brain’s CTRA, contributing to chornic inflammation and increasing the risk of health problems like adrenal fatigue.
+However, the chronic stress of an unhealthy relationship can cause a long-term activation of the brain’s CTRA, contributing to chronic inflammation and increasing the risk of health problems like adrenal fatigue.

 Toxic Relationship Quiz

 When you are with the person, or after you are with the person, do you feel any of the following most of the time (or more than half of the time?:

 - Like you are always giving without getting anything back, or the other person is always taking without giving back to you.